fluent/fluent-bit-docs/pipeline/outputs/opensearch.md

 ### Issues with the OpenSearch cluster

-Occasionally you may find that the Fluent-Bit service is generating errors without any additional detail in the logs to explain the source of the issue, even with Debug mode enabled.
+Occasionally the Fluent Bit service may generate errors without any additional detail in the logs to explain the source of the issue, even with Debug mode enabled.

 For example, in this scenario the logs show that a connection was successfully established with the OpenSearch domain, and yet an error is still returned:
 ```